 Dr. William Hite by Sue Ann Rybak The School District of Philadelphia said it would begin formal, online instruction May 4 as part of its “Continuity of Education plan.”
-Superintendent William …
+Superintendent William R. …

 by Sue Ann Rybak